mirage/irmin.org/data/tutorial/07_graphql.md

 ### Sync

-`clone`, `push` and `pull` are also supported as long as they're supported by the underlying store!
-This allows data to be synchronized across servers using a simple mutation:
+`clone`, `push`, and `pull` are also supported, as long as they're supported by the underlying store!
+This allows data to be synchronised across servers using a simple mutation:

 ```graphql